cesarsilvareis/EcoGES/Readme.md

 * **César Reis** - *Everything* - [cesarsilvareis](https://github.com/cesarsilvareis)
 * **Henrique Vinagre** - *Everything* - [Henrique Vinagre](https://github.com/henriquevinagre)

+## Our Last Words
+The aim of this project was to explore possible attack vectors and design a solution to meet a specific security issue, analysing the attacker model and making assumptions.
+For those permisses, a business context was created from scratch, involving setting up all (virtual) network infrastructure and developing a Flask web application server.
+On top of that, we formulated firewall rules and established secure channels (details in the [report](./report.pdf)).

 ## General Information

 This solution implements database information separation through a cryptography protocol.
-For instance, if you need to store various critical information within a single, so that each piece should only be accessible by a specific entity in a secure manner, this solution is just right.
+For instance, if you need to store various critical information within a single (maybe physical, serverful) database, so that each piece of data should only be accessible by a specific entity in a secure manner, this solution is just right for you!

+### Take as an Example

+**The EcoGES scenario**: A new feature lives in rumors inside the company -- a real-time monitor system embedded in the client electricity contracts that can balance the energy consumed by users' household appliances and that is produced by assigned solar panels.

+**The Problem**: Several departments operate in the internal scenario with access to all stored user data (including critical for themselves).

 ### Built With